 Poison ivy rash is a skin condition that affects many people in the United States.
-It’s caused by an allergic reaction to the sap of the poison ivy plant, which is found in most regions of the country.
-In this article, we’ll take a closer look at what this condition is, its causes and types, and how it can be treated.
+It’s caused by an allergic reaction to the sap of the poison ivy plant.
+Which is found in most regions of the country.
+Let’s take a closer look at what this condition is, its causes and types, and how it can be treated.

 What is Poison Ivy Rash?